Medical expert of the article

 - genetic predisposition (although specific genes have not yet been identified);

-- violation of posture in children ;
+- poor posture in children;

 - neuromuscular conditions accompanying various types of muscular dystrophy, torsion dystonia, as well as cerebral palsy and poliomyelitis;

-- short leg syndrome ;
+- short leg syndrome;

 - osteochondrosis of the lumbosacral spine (in adults);